Music Source Separation in the Waveform Domain: Experimental results

-\paragraph{Human evaluations} We noticed strong artifacts on the audio separated by Conv-Tasnet, especially for the \source{drums} and \source{bass} sources: static noise between 1 and 2 kHz, hollow instrument attacks or missing notes as illustrated on Figure~\ref{fig:mel}.
+We noticed strong artifacts on the audio separated by Conv-Tasnet, especially for the \source{drums} and \source{bass} sources: static noise between 1 and 2 kHz, hollow instrument attacks or missing notes as illustrated on Figure~\ref{fig:mel}.
 In order to confirm this observation, we organized a mean opinion score survey.
 We separated 8 seconds extracts from all of the 50 test set tracks for Conv-Tasnet, Demucs and Open-Unmix.
 We asked 38 participants to rate 20 samples each, randomly taken from one of the 3 models or the ground truth.
 For each one, they were required to provide 2 ratings on a scale of 1 to 5.
 The first one evaluated the quality and absence of artifacts (1: many artifacts and distortion, content is hardly recognizable, 5: perfect quality, no artifacts) and the second one evaluated contamination by other sources (1: contamination if frequent and loud, 5: no contamination).
 We show the results on Tables~\ref{table:mos_quality} and \ref{table:mos_contamination}.

+Note that for this experiment, with used an early version of Demucs that was trained with 100 channels, and without pitch/tempo augmentation.
+We had trouble differentiating between the latest version of Demucs and this early version in an informal blind test performed by the authors, so that we believe the results presented here stay mostly valid for the best performing Demucs model presented on Table~\ref{table:comparison}.

 We confirmed that the presence of artifacts in the output of Conv-Tasnet degrades the user experience, with a rating of 2.85$\pm .08$ against $3.22\pm.09$ for Demucs.
 On the other hand, Conv-Tasnet samples had less contamination by other sources than Open-Unmix or Demucs, although by a small margin, with a rating of $3.42\pm.09$ against $3.30\pm.10$ for Demucs and $3.27\pm.11$ for Open-Unmix.

-\paragraph{Training speed} We measured the time taken to process a single batch of size 16 with 10 seconds of audio at 44.1kHz (the original Wave-U-Net being only trained on 22 kHz audio, we double the time for fairness), ignoring data loading and using \verb|torch.cuda.synchronize| to wait on all kernels to be completed.
+\paragraph{Training speed} We measured the time taken to process a single batch of size 16 with 10 seconds of audio at 44.1kHz (the original Wave-U-Net being only trained on 22 kHz audio, we double the time for fairness), on a single GPU, ignoring data loading and using \verb|torch.cuda.synchronize| to wait on all kernels to be completed.
 MMDenseLSTM does not provide a reference implementation.
-Wave-U-Net takes 1.2 seconds per batch, Open Unmix 0.2 seconds per batch and Demucs 1.6 seconds per batch.
+Wave-U-Net takes 1.2 seconds per batch, Open Unmix 0.2 seconds per batch and Demucs 1.4 seconds per batch.
 Conv-Tasnet cannot be trained with such a large sample size, however a single iteration over 2 seconds of audio with a batch size of 4 takes 0.7 seconds.